 - Funded by the Franklin Humanities Institute, Soundbox brings together artists and scholars working in the emerging field of digital sound studies with the goal of amplifying scholarly practice.
 Soundbox culminates with the publication of Provoke!
 Digital Sound Studies, a web collection of sonic scholarship paired a print collection of critical essays.
 For more on the web collection as it develops, please visit the Provoke! website.

-- I'm a PhD candidate in English at Duke University, with a master's degree in Comparative Media Studies from MIT.
+- I'm have PhD in English from Duke University, and a master's degree in Comparative Media Studies from MIT.
 Working within the fields of book history, digital humanities, media archaeology, and early modern literature and material culture, my scholarship weaves detailed archival research into creative uses of digital methods and technologies.

 This website is an online portfolio aggregating and archiving my projects and web presences.
 You can view my CV and other documents related to my academic work here.